Seawave main page

 PRVs use springs set to purge air before it reaches structure-damaging levels.
 Then again, my Amigo had no PRVs at all so you assume Grabner were confident their floor construction was solid enough to handle occasional neglect.
 But I’ve been caught out before and always try to ensure a boat remains in the cooling water when moored up on hot days – even getting up to throw on a cooling splash as the sides tighten up like a drum.

 Like most IKs with single side tubes, my Seawave had no PRVs in the side tubes as the rounded profile can handle higher pressures better than a flat, ‘lilo-like’ floor.
 However, if you’re planning to run them over-pressure as I am suggesting, that could be risky.
-The answer: fit PRVs in the two side chambers – just like my Incept.
-That way you can safely leave you IK out of the water in the tropics, go and hike up a volcano (planet Earth’s ‘PRV’) knowing that all three chambers on your IK will harmlessly purge any excess pressure.
-Sure, when it all cools again the boat may be saggy, but better a quick top up with the K-Pump than pulling bits of shredded Nitrilon out of the palm trees.
+The answer: fit PRVs in the two side chambers – just like my old Incept.
+That way you can safely leave you IK out of the water in the tropics, go and hike up a volcano (which could be called ‘the planet’s ‘PRVs’) knowing that all three chambers on your IK will harmlessly purge any excess pressure.
+Sure, when it all cools again the boat may be saggy, but better a quick top up with your K-Pump than pulling bits of shredded Nitrilon out of the palm trees.

 Ideally I was looking for a PRV set at a reasonable 30% over the factory figure of 0.25 bar – i.e.: something around 0.33 bar or 4.8psi.